-Honeywell relies on the CFSI's Conflict-Free Smelter Program to perform third-party audits of smelters and refiners.
-We validate whether any 3TG sourced from the Covered Countries is conflict-free based on the information provided by our Supplier Group and on the information available from CFSI.
+Honeywell relies on the RMI's Responsible Minerals Assurance Process (RMAP), formerly the Conflict-Free Smelter Program, to perform third-party audits of smelters and refiners.
+We compared the SORs identified by the Supplier Group to the list of SORs certified as "compliant" or the equivalent by the RMI.